nazariy-shevchuk/Car-Driving/README.md

 # Car Driving

 The first project as part of the Junior Programmer pathway on Unity Learn.
-A major focus of this project and a lot of the upcoming ones is the use of scripts to enable various forms of player control in a game (such as switching between camera views, allowing user input to move vehicles, local multiplayer, etc).
+A major focus of this project and a lot of the upcoming ones is the use of scripts to enable various forms of player control in a game (such as switching between camera views, allowing user input to move vehicles, etc).
 These are indeed the very fundamentals of programming.

 ## Gameplay